 6. Keeping a close eye on the repository

-7. Authorizing minor and major changes which are autonomous in nature
+7. Authorizing minor and major changes that are autonomous in nature

 The same is possible and the users have no reason to worry about anything.
 There are actually certain indications for the same.
 In the repository, if a message is displayed on the screen which says G code, it simply means that changes have already been made/accepted in the working copy.